 Manjaro operating system updates are released as a rolling distribution similar to that of Solus.
-The biggest advantage of rolling distribution is the one time installation and updates forever functionality.
-There is no end-of-life version in these kind of development; so you have nothing to worry about upgrades and the compatibility issues following it.
+The most significant advantage of rolling distribution is the one-time installation and updates forever functionality.
+There is no end-of-life version in this kind of development, so you have nothing to worry about upgrades and compatibility issues following it.

 Here is how Manjaro GNOME flavor desktop looks like: